 “Sydney was my husband’s idea.
-For me, it conjured up ‘Crocodile Dundee’ clichés and was a place for people with rucksacks on their year off, before returning to the safety of Europe.
-I said we’d give it 6 months and as we arrived in October, at least I’d get a suntan.
+At that time, it was for me, a stop-off point for 'gappies' between Asia and the safety of Europe.
+I said we’d give it six months and as we arrived in October, at least I’d get a suntan.
 Ten years later, I am still here.
 Sydney has converted me.”

-Culturally, America and Australia are probably the easiest places to adapt to.
+Culturally, Australia (apart from America) is probably the easiest place to adapt to if you are a Brit.
 There is no language barrier (just a few strange new slang words) and despite being on the other side of the world, it doesn’t feel that far from home.

 Finding a place to live is relatively easy.
 The websites www.domain.com.au or www.realestate.com.au have the most comprehensive list of rental properties available.
 You can specify number of bedrooms, areas, price range and up pops a list of what is available.

 Most properties have specific open times (usually Saturday morning) but you can make appointments direct.
 The agents can be lazy in returning calls, so you need to be a bit proactive and if you find something great, take it, as they don’t last long.
-I wish I had known the rents are also sometimes negotiable (by about $50 a week or a lot more if you offer 3/6 months up front).
+I wish I had known the rents are also sometimes negotiable (particularly, if you offer 3/6 months up front).

-The Courier papers (delivered free during the week to cafés, homes, newsagents) also have good listings, as well as The Sydney Morning Herald on Saturdays.
+Newspapers delivered free during the week to cafés, homes, newsagents also have good listings, as well as The Sydney Morning Herald on Saturdays.
 If you are using a relocation agent they will find you a home, but bear in mind they often place people in the same buildings and suburbs that may be functional but less charming and maybe more expensive.

 Be specific on where you want to live so they don’t sway you.
 The most popular locations are the Eastern Suburbs (think Chelsea, Kensington and the like) and the North Shore (bit quieter and home to the yummy mummy pram brigade).
 If you can afford to be on the water, do, as you will see the best of what Sydney has to offer.